Back to Silas S. Brown's home page

 - Gopher pages are typically not designed to be reflowed to less than 70 columns for giant-print and small-device situations, nor to be displayed in a proportional font (the size-changing versions of my low-vision stylesheets tell Firefox's "OverbiteFF" Gopher plug-in to use a proportional font, which helps on many Gopher pages but does break some).

-Enthusiasts of the Gopher protocol sometimes point to its "headerless" nature being more lightweight than the Web's HTTP which adds headers to each transaction.
-The rest of this page discusses this claim.
+Enthusiasts of the original Gopher protocol sometimes point to its being more `lightweight' than Gemini and the Web's HTTP, because Gopher is "headerless" whereas Gemini carries uncompressed TLS overhead and HTTP adds headers to each transaction.
+The rest of this page discusses Gopher's claim of being lightweight.

 HTTP headers actually save trafficIt may be surprising that adding more headers can save traffic, but it can.
 Consider, HTTP/1.0 and HTTP/1.1 has: